Accelize/drm/doc/drm_integration.rst

 Software and hardware integration
 ---------------------------------

-The next step is to perform DRM Hardware and software integrations.
+The next step is to perform DRM Hardware and Software integrations.

 .. toctree::
    :maxdepth: 2